Brexit and the new points based immigration system — practical considerations for HR professionals

 Mandy Higgins looks at how HR professionals need to prepare for the changes now.

-The impact of COVID-19 and the resulting lockdown has obscured the fact that there are significant changes occurring in January 2021 which will fundamentally change immigration processes and compliance.
+The impact of COVID-19 and the resulting lockdown has obscured the fact that there are significant changes occurring in January 2021 that will fundamentally change immigration processes and compliance.

 On 31 December 2020, free movement ended along with the Brexit transition period.
 On 1 January 2021, a new single, global points-based immigration system (PBS) came into force.
 The new system applies to EEA and non-EEA citizens (unless they qualify under the Settlement Scheme as a result of living in the UK).